Drone regulations in Belgium

 |Only in daylight|

 For the registration of a drone, this form is available.
+There are exceptions for foreign pilots if they have already registered their drone in another country.

 As a commercial pilot, you must complete a theory course and pass a practical flight test.
 Depending on the class of operation, you will receive a Certificate of Competence (class 2) or a Remote Pilot License (class 1b and 1a).
 In classes 2 and 1 drone insurance is required.
 But even with private drone use, we recommend corresponding coverage.